telarmago/gt-course-watch/README.md

 =====
 This is a registration assistance web application written in Node.js; access the site at [gtcoursewatch.us](gtcoursewatch.us)

+UPDATE: This site is no longer hosted by me, I don't have the resouces to host it.
+It can still be run locally and used for personal purposes for the forseeable future.
+Here is how:

+Start a mongod instance then...

 ### Running Locally
 ```
 node app.js
 ```

+Then simply access localhost:8080 in your local browser to start using!

 ### Server Deployment
 ```
 chmod +x start
 ./start
 ```
+Designed to work on a CentOS RHEL server.
 Note: mongod must be running in both cases.

 ## Features